Laughter does have positive psychological, physiological, and immunological impacts on our health.

 Laughing has social benefits.
 Since much laughter is a social response rather than a reaction to jokes, laughing facilitates social reaction.

 Laughter is also contagious.
 If you see someone laughing, you will probably laugh, too.
-One reason is because the sound of laughter is contagious: Scientists recently found that we often mimic one another’s behavior, copying words or gestures due to the mirroring system in the brain (mirror neurons fire when someone observes the same action in another).
+One reason is because the sound of laughter is contagious: Researchers recently found that we often mimic one another’s behavior, copying words or gestures due to the mirroring system in the brain (mirror neurons fire when someone observes the same action in another).

 - Smile with stretching: First breathe in and out through your mouth.
 When you exhale, smile.
 Repeat few times, and then do it while stretching.
-Breathe in and stretch your body, and breathe out, smile and relax.
+Breathe in and stretch your body, and breathe out, smile, and relax.